ministryofjustice/laa-submit-a-bulk-claim/README.md

 ### Prerequisites

+The project uses the `laa-ccms-spring-boot-gradle-plugin`.
+Please follow the steps in the [laa-ccms-spring-boot-common](https://github.com/ministryofjustice/laa-ccms-spring-boot-common?tab=readme-ov-file#provide-your-repository-credentials) repository to set up your Github Packages credentials locally before building the application.

 - Java 21 or higher
 - Gradle (or use the Gradle wrapper)
 - (Optional) Docker for running dependencies